Yang-J-LIN/yanglin.io/content/post/tricks-on-training-lstm-with-pytorch/index.md

 ## Initialization

 A lot of literature point out that the initialization has huge impact on the performance of LSTM.
-For the implementation in Pytorch, there are three set of parameters for 1-layer LSTM, which are `weight_ih_l0`, `weight_hh_l0`, `bias_ih_l0`, `bias_hh_l0`.
+For the implementation in Pytorch, there are three set of parameters for 1-layer LSTM, which are `weight_ih_l0`, `weight_hh_l0`, `bias_ih_l0` and `bias_hh_l0`.
 Pytorch initializes them with a Gaussian distribution, but that's usually not the best initialization.
 Pytorch has implemented a set of initialization methods.
 They could be found [here](https://pytorch.org/docs/stable/nn.init.html).
 For LSTM, it is recommended to use `nn.init.orthogonal_()` to initialize weights, to use `nn.init.zeros_()` to initialize all the biases except that of the forget gates, and to use `nn.init.zeros_()` to initialize the bias of forget gates.
 To initialize the bias of forget gates will help LSTM learn long-term dependency.

 According to an [issue on Github](https://github.com/pytorch/pytorch/issues/750), `ih` and `hh` are identical, hence they should be operated in the same way.

-The complete code are as follows:
+The complete codes are as follows:
 ```python
 lstm = nn.LSTM(input_size, hidden_size)